 OAuth 2 Clients

-An OAuth 2 client is an entity that authenticates users or machines on behalf of an application.
+An OAuth 2 client is an entity that makes authentication requests to Wristband.

 Wristband utilizes the OIDC protocol for authenticating users and the OAuth 2 Client Credentials grant for authenticating machines.
-Therefore, OAuth 2 clients are required to initiate any authentication flow within Wristband.
-In Wristband's model, an application can have multiple clients.
-This allows a single Wristband application to support authenticating users from multiple interfaces.
-For example, a Wristband application could have a backend server client for authenticating users from their web application while also having a native client for authenticating users from their mobile application.
-In addition, an application could have multiple machine-to-machine clients for cross-service communication in a microservices architecture.
+Therefore, OAuth 2 clients are required to initiate any authentication request to Wristband.
+In Wristband's model, an application can have multiple clients that are allowed to initiate authentication requests.
+For example, a Wristband application could have a backend server client for authenticating users from their web app while also having a native client for authenticating users from their mobile app.
+Additionally, a Wristband application could have machine-to-machine clients for software that requires authentication without user involvement.

 Client Types